Team2470/FRC-2018/CONTRIBUTING.md

 # FRC-2018 Contribution Guidelines

-When contributiing to this repository, the following guidelines should be kept in mind:
+When contributing to this repository, the following guidelines should be kept in mind:

 * We use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) when writing C++ code and as such, contributions to the repository are also expected to hold to the same guidelines stated there.
 * Code must be properly documented, that is, functions, structures, classes, enumerations, etc. must all contain proper documentation.
 We typically write documentation comments in a style similar to that laid out by [Doxygen](http://www.doxygen.org/), but it is fine to submit code with comments formatted in a non-standard way (the comments will often be normalized, however).